-Another way of constructing a hash map is by using the collect method on a vector of tuples, where each tuple consists of a key and its value.
+Another way of constructing a hash map is by using iterators and the collect method on a vector of tuples, where each tuple consists of a key and its value.
+We'll be going into more detail about iterators and their associated methods in the "Processing a Series of Items with Iterators" section of Chapter 13.
 The collect method gathers data into a number of collection types, including HashMap.
 For example, if we had the team names and initial scores in two separate vectors, we could use the zip method to create a vector of tuples where "Blue" is paired with 10, and so forth.
 Then we could use the collect method to turn that vector of tuples into a hash map, as shown in Listing 8-21.